-Over half of the Much of the freshwater from the groundwater lens that is pumped daily that is currently pumped daily from the Laura lens to the Majuro city water supply reservoirs is being wastedlost due to leaks in the pippipe e that run under the road from Laura to DUD possible incorrect water pressure management and illegal water connections.
+Over half of the freshwater from the groundwater lens that is pumped daily to the Majuro city water supply reservoir is lost due to leaks in the pipe, possible incorrect water pressure management and illegal water connections.

 Currently, MWSC do not have the resources and equipment to conduct a thorough inspection of the pipes to identify the main sources of water loss.
 However staff from MWSC are attending an upcoming SOPAC Water Demand Management workshop facilitated by SOPAC in Pohnpei next month on Water Loss and Leak Detection.